Charged with a Crime? Call for a Free Initial Consult.

 Someone Filed a Protective Order Against Me, What Are My Rights?

-If someone files legal paperwork asking for a protective order against you, you will receive a copy of that paperwork and a summons to court.
+In Mecklenburg County, if someone files legal paperwork asking for a protective order against you, you will receive a copy of that paperwork and a summons to court.
 That is because you have the right to service of process.
-Your first thoughts upon receiving this paperwork may be fighting a false protective order on your own, but you should consult your attorney before making any moves in your case because the consequences of having a protective order entered against you can have a serious, long-term effect on your life.
+Your first thoughts upon receiving this paperwork may be fighting a false protective order on your own, but you should consult a restraining order attorney before making any moves in your case because the consequences of having a protective order entered against you can have a serious, long-term effect on your life.

 There are no grounds to fight the emergency, 10-day ex-parte protective order, which may be issued by the judge.
 However, you have every right to fight the petition for a long-term DVPO or no-contact order, which may last one year and can be renewed.
 By hiring a lawyer with experience in fighting false restraining order accusations, you have a greater chance of showing the petitioner does not have grounds to obtain the protective order, which would result in their application for the protective order to be denied by the judge.